afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

   https://YOUR_FORGEROCK_HOSTNAME/openam/XUI?authIndexType=service&authIndexValue=Shopify_MultiPass&return_to=YOUR_RETURN_TO_URL&ForceAuth=true#login
   ```

-We're using `ForceAuth=true` to ensure that a user with a session will not be redirect to their dashboard and instead go through the journey so the script executes
+We're using `ForceAuth=true` to ensure that a user with a session will not be redirected to their dashboard and instead go through the journey so the script executes

 ##### Logout Url